Family child care training & resources

 Child Care Wayfinder is your one-stop navigation network for starting and growing child care programs.
 Learn more on the Child Care Wayfinder website.

-Help Me Grow works with the Minnesota Departments of Education, Health, and Human Services to provide resources on the development of young children for parents and professionals, including:
+Help Me Grow works with the Minnesota Departments of Education, Health, and Children Youth and Families to provide resources on the development of young children for parents and professionals, including:

 If you are interested in meeting with other providers, consider joining the local daycare association.
 For more information, please contact: